Here's a breakdown of some of the benefits and drawbacks of OneMain personal loans.

 OneMain Financial provides personal loans to borrowers with fair to poor credit.
 While the average loan size tends to be smaller, borrowers who might not qualify at other online lenders or brick-and-mortar banks may find it easier to be approved for a loan.

-While OneMain Financial offers unsecured personal, the application process is a little more involved.
+While OneMain Financial offers unsecured personal loans, the application process is a little more involved.
 In the event that you don’t qualify for an unsecured loan, you might be able to qualify for a secured loan as long as you provide collateral.

 OneMain Financial snapshot